The Flower Moon will be visible this week. Find out what it is and how to see it

 Catch the full Moon at the end of May and you will have seen a 'Flower Moon'.

-Published: May 3, 2024 at 6:25 am
+Published: May 20, 2024 at 9:48 am

-The Flower Moon is the name given to the full Moon that occurs in May, and you'll be able to see it rise at 21:59 on 23 May and, if you stay with it, watch it set at dawn.
+The Flower Moon is the name given to the full Moon that occurs in May, and you'll be able to see it rise this week at 21:59 on 23 May and, if you stay with it, watch it set at dawn.

 A bright full Moon is one of the most beautiful, arresting sights in nature, and luckily we get to see one once a month.